dev-xo/remix-saas/README.md

 fly apps create stripe-stack-staging
 ```

-> Make sure this name matches the `app` set in your `fly.toml` file.
+> Make sure this name matches the `app` set into `fly.toml` file.
 Otherwise, you will not be able to deploy.

 - Initialize Git: